(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 A typical egress retrofit is a 1- to 2-day on-site job for a single window, though permitting and inspection extend the calendar timeline:

 1. Permit and locate.
-Pull the permit, call MISS DIG to mark utilities, and confirm the well location is clear of buried lines.
+Pull the building permit, call MISS DIG to mark utilities, and confirm the well location is clear of buried lines.

 2. Excavation.
 Dig the well footprint to the planned depth, sloping back from the foundation.

-6. Backfill and grade.
+7. Backfill and grade.
 Backfill behind the well in compacted lifts, restore soil and any landscaping, and slope the surrounding grade away from the foundation.

-7. Interior trim.
+8. Interior trim.
 Drywall return, trim, paint, and finished interior sill.

 Common Mistakes We See in West Michigan Basements